Dr. Alexa Huang

 George Washington University Columbia College of Arts and Sciences research travel grant, 2015

-Social Sciences and Humanities Research Council grant for A Web Edition of Shakespeare’s King Lears; PI: Michael Best; with Andrew Griffin and Lynne Bradley, 2012-2017
+Social Sciences and Humanities Research Council (Canada) grant for A Web Edition of Shakespeare’s King Lears; PI: Michael Best; with Andrew Griffin and Lynne Bradley, 2012-2017

 George Washington University Office of the Vice President for Research University Facilitating Fund research grant, 2012